-Multnomah County Animal Services is the county’s sole public animal shelter and control agency.
-Our mission is to protect the health, safety and welfare of people and pets throughout Multnomah County.
+Multnomah County Animal Services (MCAS) is the county’s sole public animal shelter and control agency.
+The mission of MCAS is to protect the health, safety and welfare of people and pets throughout Multnomah County.

-We serve the 735,000 residents of Multnomah County, including the cities of Portland, Gresham, Troutdale, Fairview, Wood Village, Maywood Park and all unincorporated areas.
+MCAS is a division of the Multnomah County Department of Community Services (DCS), serving the cities of Portland, Gresham, Troutdale, Fairview, Wood Village, Maywood Park and all unincorporated areas of Multnomah County.

 - humane shelter